 Figure 7 depicts the concept to search the best instant to forward a RREQ.
 If there are more than one possible instants, one intersecting moment shall be chosen at random.
 This shall prevent each retry attempt to fail because of identical choices of forwarding instants.
-In Figure 7, the node selects any instant in-between Δx , provided that neither N_1 nor N_2 nor N_6 happens to be the sender of the incoming RREQ.
-In such a case, the intersection between N_3 and N_4 would also be appropriate.
+In Figure 7, the node selects any instant in-between Δx , provided that neither N_1 nor N_2 nor N_6 happens to be the sender of the incoming

-Fig. 6.
-Connectivity forwarding in the Instant of Best Intersection
+Figure 6: Connectivity forwarding in the Instant of Best Intersection

-Fig. 7.
-Announced fixed wake state periods in an intersection table
+Figure 7: Announced fixed wake state periods in an intersection table